01 of 07

 03 of 07

 Day 1: Afternoon

-Head out to the Marina neighborhood for a walk along Crissy Field, where views of the bay, Alcatraz, and, of course, the Golden Gate Bridge will greet you (if the fog hasn’t smothered them).
-It’s about a two and half mile walk from the Marina Green out to Fort Point, the Gold Rush-era fortress underneath the bridge.
-Once you’re done walking around, treat yourself to a drink at The Interval at Fort Mason.
-Part bar, part café, and part museum, this space plays with your perceptions and serves up some killer cocktails and ice cream sandwiches.Continue to 4 of 7 below.
+Head out to the Marina neighborhood for a walk along Crissy Field, where you'll be treated to views of San Francisco Bay, Alcatraz, and, of course, the Golden Gate Bridge (that is, if Karl the Fog hasn't already rolled in for the day).
+It’s about a two-and-a-half mile flat trek from the Marina Green out to Fort Point, the Gold Rush-era fortress beneath the bridge that also made an appearance in Alfred Hitchcock's 1958 thriller Vertigo.
+Once you’re through exploring, return to Fort Mason (just east of the Marina Green) for a bit of light imbibing at The Interval, one of TripSavvy's Best Bars for 2018.
+Part bar, café, and museum, this space plays with your perceptions and serves up some killer cocktails and ice cream sandwiches.Continue to 4 of 7 below.

 04 of 07